uccser/cs-field-guide/csfieldguide/static/interactives/packet-attack-level-creator/README.md

 # Packet Attack Level Creator Interactive

 **Original Author:** Sam Jarman
-**Modified By:** Jack Morgan
+**Modified By:** Jack Morgan, Alasdair Smith

-This interactive is created for creating custom levels for the Packet Attack interactive.
+This interactive is for creating custom levels for the Packet Attack interactive.

 ## Required Files